10 Jewelry Safety Tips to Avoid Damage to Your Jewelry

 Jewelry hazards exist year-round.
 From falling down drainpipes to flinging off with a winter glove, there are opportunities for a lost ring at every turn.

-As spring break is right around the corner, keeping your jewelry safe during warmer weather brings a host of unique challenges.
+As summer is right around the corner, keeping your jewelry safe during warmer weather brings a host of unique challenges.

 In honor of bracelets lost in the sand, gems fallen victim to a wicked game of beach volleyball or rings resting on the ocean floor, here are 10 jewelry safety tips to avoid damage to your jewelry.